Thomas Usher: Awards

 Usher was awarded the University of Pittsburgh's School of Engineering's Distinguished Alumni Award in 1986 and was named one of the 100 "Pittsburghers of the Century" in 1999 by Pittsburgh Magazine.
 He was named a University of Pittsburgh Distinguished Alumni Fellow in 1999 and a Legacy Laureate in 2000.
 In 2002, he received the Steelmaker of the Year Award from the Iron & Steel Society, and in 2003, he accepted the United States Secretary of State’s Award for Excellence for U.S. Steel from Colin Powell.
 In 2004, he won the Vectors Pittsburgh Man of the Year.
 Usher was the commencement speaker and was awarded an honorary Doctor of Humane Letters degree by Saint Vincent College.
 He was also the honoree at the 2007 Southpointe CEO Association World Class Executive Series.

 Personal life

 Usher has philanthropically supported the University of Pittsburgh's Swanson School of Engineering's Industrial Engineering Learning Center and, among other programs, has created the endowed position of U.S. Steel Dean of Engineering at the university, and have established the Sandra and Thomas Usher Endowed Chair in Melanoma at the University of Pittsburgh Cancer Institute.
-He is married to his wife, Sandra, a fellow Pitt alumnus, and has three children.
+He is married to Sandra Usher, a fellow Pitt alumnus, and has three children.